• Your selection is empty.

 The courses are structured into three main blocks, each aimed at developing a skill that is interconnected with the other two:

-At the end of the second year, students opt for one of the two courses offered by this CPES:
+At the end of the second year, students choose one of the two courses offered by CPES:

-Observation, measurement, experimental and digital sciences course, run by the Observatoire des Sciences de l'Univers en Région Centre-Val De Loire (OSUC), leading to a Bachelor's degree in Earth Sciences.
-OSUC is the Earth, Space and Environment School of the University of Orléans.
+- Observation, measurement, experimental and digital sciences course, run by the Observatoire des Sciences de l'Univers en Région Centre-Val De Loire (OSUC), leading to a Bachelor's degree in Earth Sciences.

 Read more